-Power quality specialist REO UK has launched the CNW 163, a power line filter designed to combat electromagnetic interference (EMI) and radio frequency interference (RFI) in the agriculture industry.
+Power quality specialist REO UK has launched the CNW 163, a power line filter designed to combat electromagnetic interference (EMI) and radio frequency interference (RFI) in the agriculture industry .
 Power quality has become a prominent issue for agricultural engineers and farmers in recent years as the use of radio-frequency identification (RFID) tags has become more popular alongside power line communication (PLC) lines used in automatic farming systems.

 Electrical interference is often difficult to diagnose and can result in damaged components and inconsistent power.
 Engineers can protect their systems and avoid any discrepancies during production by complying with the relevant electromagnetic compatibility (EMC) directives and using the appropriate EMC filters.

 The CNW 163 tackles both EMI and RFI by removing high-frequency electrical noise from a power supply network with a filtering range from 50 kHz to 20 MHz.
-This addresses the problems caused by the rising use of RFID tags for monitoring livestock.
+These addresses the problems caused by the rising use of RFID tags for monitoring livestock.

-“RFID tags have become increasingly common in the farming sector in recent years, particularly on dairy farms to optimise milk production,” explained Steve Hughes, managing director of REO UK.
-“Monitoring the animals' breeding cycle, general health and feed intake provides data that helps farmers better understand the lifecycle of each cow and maximise their conservation efforts.
+"RFID tags have become increasingly common in the farming sector in recent years, particularly on dairy farms to optimize milk production," explained Steve Hughes, managing director of REO UK.
+“Monitoring the animals' breeding cycle, general health and feed intake provides data that helps farmers better understand the lifecycle of each cow and maximize their conservation efforts.
 However, RFID systems run across the electromagnetic spectrum and connect to the same Wi-Fi and telecommunication lines used to transmit power, which can affect the overall power quality and cause disruptions.

 The higher yields of agricultural businesses, achieved through increased automation, often involve the use of motors and variable speed drives.
 This often leads to problems with the RFID tagging systems, because long cable runs and inadequate earthing combine to cause many air and mains borne sources of interference.